mcci-catena/model4841-firmware-production/extra/catena-message-port1-format-21.md

 ## Overall Message Format

-Port 1 and port 5 format 0x20 and 0x21 uplink messages are sent by Catena4630-pms7003-lora and related sketches.
+Port 1 format 0x21 uplink messages are sent by model4841-production-lorawan and related sketches.
 As demos, we use the discriminator byte in the same way as many of the sketches in the Catena-Sketches collection.

-Format 0x20 and 0x21 are practically identical, except that 0x20 transmits barometric pressure, but 0x21 does not.

 Each message has the following layout.

 byte | description
 :---:|:---
-0    | magic number 0x20 or 0x21
+0    | magic number 00x21
 1    | bitmap encoding the fields that follow
 2..n | data bytes; use bitmap to map these bytes onto fields.